 It's also best to get an ELD that can be used with a tablet or smartphone since drivers will find it easier to use the ELD if they can be operated using devices they're already familiar with.

 The ELD rules are not static.
 As such, the devices must be responsive to regulatory changes as well.
 Otherwise, companies will have to shell out money to replace existing ELDs when new rules are rolled out.

 DispatchTrack is a leading provider of SaaS solutions that enable end-to-end optimization of operations and customer experiences in last-mile delivery.
 The company's platform includes modular tools for self-scheduling, route optimization, customer communication, real-time tracking and ETA, proof of delivery, and delivery network intelligence and analytics.
 With customers across North America, Europe, South America, and Asia, DispatchTrack is used by thousands of businesses of all sizes and many multi-billion-dollar enterprises across a wide range of industries, including furniture, appliances, building supplies, food, and beverage.
 More than 60 million scheduled delivery experiences are powered by DispatchTrack each year.
-For more information, contact us now.Keep reading: Agile fulfillment and its importance in the market →
+For more information, contact us or book a demo now.Keep reading: Agile fulfillment and its importance in the market →